Tennis: Leading Womens Grand Slam Winners - UrduPoint

 Tennis: Leading Women's Grand Slam Winners

-Melbourne, Feb 5 (UrduPoint / Pakistan Point News - 5th Feb, 2021 ) :Leading women's Grand Slam title winners ahead of the Australian Open, which begins on Monday: 24 - Margaret Court (AUS) 23 - Serena Williams (USA) 22 - Steffi Graf (GER) 19 - Helen Wills Moody (USA) 18 - Chris Evert, Martina Navratoliva (both USA)12 - Billie Jean King (USA)9 - Maureen Connolly, Monica Seles (both USA).
+Melbourne, Feb 7 (UrduPoint / Pakistan Point News - 7th Feb, 2021 ) :Leading women's Grand Slam title winners ahead of the Australian Open, which begins on Monday: 24 - Margaret Court (AUS) 23 - Serena Williams (USA) 22 - Steffi Graf (GER) 19 - Helen Wills Moody (USA) 18 - Chris Evert, Martina Navratoliva (both USA)12 - Billie Jean King (USA)9 - Maureen Connolly, Monica Seles (both USA)